mikarinneoracle/sw-appliance/README.md

 When setting up an Oracle Container Cloud Service to the cloud, you specify how many worker nodes that service consists of.
 Each worker node will be then an individual VM of a desired shape as part of the Container Cloud Service instance and can be accessed with ssh and the public key you have.

-#### Example Docker instances in Oracle Container Cloud service console
+#### Example Docker instances in Oracle Container Cloud Service console
 ![Logo](serviceconsole.png)

 The first thing to do is to ssh login to a worker node VM with it's public IP address and the opc user.
 The address is visible in the Container Cloud Service console as well as in the excellent <a href="http://docs.oracle.com/en/cloud/iaas/container-cloud/contu/accessing-container-console-oracle-container-cloud-service.html#CONTU-GUID-F802EDD4-E193-4921-9018-A09022DB4003">Container</a> Console of the service to run and orchestrate your Dockers.